diehydra1/Hydroclimatic_Geospatial_Trend_Analysis/README.md

 3. Determining monthly mean values
 4. Using the Mann-Kendall test to identify trends
 5. Testing data archiving within a DataFrame

+### Land Use Implementation and Hydrologic Response Unit Updating
+This repository contains an R script used for Land Use updating for numerous time frames and Hydrologic Response Unit (HRU)-related file processing.
+The script performs various tasks such as copying `.hru` files, editing `.sub` files, and rewriting `lup.dat` files.

 ## Getting Started

 ### Prerequisites